wptrainingteam/learn-wp-content/blog-posts/converting-shortcodes-to-blocks.md

-# Tips to Converting your Shortcodes to Blocks
+# Developer Tips: Converting your Shortcodes to Blocks

 I can still vividly remember the first time I tried the block editor.

 It was just after watching the WordCamp EU Paris Livestream, the one where Om interviewed Matt.
+Given that Europe is in a simialar timezone to South Africa, I could watch the chat live, instead of needing to catch up 12 hours later, like I usually did for State of the Word.
 Matt announced that the Gutenberg plugin was available in the WordPress plugin repository, and of course, I had to install it immediately and try it out.
-I could see the potential for innovation almost instantly, and I was excited about the future of WordPress.
+I could see the potential for innovating the editor experience almost instantly, and I was excited about the future of WordPress.

 That was in 2017, yet it took me a full two years before I “learned JavaScript (more) deeply” and built my first blocks.
 My main hurdle was time.
 By 2017 I was a dad of two boys, running a business with my wife, freelancing through Codeable, and teaching jiu-jitsu, but I was dying to dive into block development.
-Fortunately, in 2020, I was given the opportunity to build the first set of blocks for the Seriously Simple Podcasting plugin, and I thoroughly enjoyed the experience.
+Rool forward a couple of years, and in 2020, I was given the opportunity to build the first set of blocks for the Seriously Simple Podcasting plugin, and I thoroughly enjoyed the experience.
 I’ve been a proponent of teaching other developers the power of blocks ever since.

+Given that Seriously Simple Podcasting had been round for a while, the first blocks we built were based on our existing shortcodes.
+For plugin developers, shortcodes are great, but they don't have the best experience for users.
+Many of our plugin users where also fans of blocks, and could see how some of our most popular shortcodes would make great blocks, so it just made sense.

 ## Authors note

 For the most of the code examples in this article from the Seriously Simple Podcasting plugin, I'm going to be focusing on the theory behind the implementation.
 The actual code implementation requires much more time and space than one article allows.
-There will be links to various pieces of documentation, both WordPress developer docs, as well as React and Mozilla MDN docs, which I recommend reading.
+There will be links to various pieces of documentation, both WordPress developer docs, and React and Mozilla MDN docs, which I recommend reading.

 Additionally, because of the amount of code that made up some of the blocks I was building, I’m going to simplify the actual code used.
 However, you can browse the repo at this point in time [via this url](https://github.com/CastosHQ/Seriously-Simple-Podcasting/tree/7286c7571b3240c0ac270ee5b8d2f700888c8bcc).
 Where I talk about the implementation I will also link directly to the actual files I’m referencing in the article.

-That being said, I wrote this code over 4 years ago, while I was still learning to develop blocks myself, so there might be some things that could have been done better.
+That being said, I wrote this code over 2 years ago, while I was still learning to develop blocks myself, so there might be some things that could have been done better.
 I’m sure there are, but I can't go back and change them now.

-Finally, this article will not guide you through the process of converting your existing shortcodes to blocks.
+Finally, this article will not guide you through the entire process of converting your existing shortcodes to blocks.
 It will, however, give you some tips and tricks that I wish I had known when I was first starting out.

 ## Not every shortcode should be a block!